-And Rock n’ Roll began in the USA from the late 1940s to the early 1950s from
+Rock n’ Roll had begun in the USA from the late 1940s to the early 1950s from …

 … musical styles such as gospel, jump blues, jazz, boogie woogie, and rhythm and blues, and country music.
 While elements of what was to become rock and roll can be heard in blues records from the 1920s and in country records of the 1930s, the genre did not acquire its name until 1954.https://en.wikipedia.org/wiki/Rock_and_roll

 While no single “first” rock and roll record can be identified, as elements like a simplified blues scheme, the first power chords, distorted electric guitar solos with warm overtones created by small valve amplifiers, call and response structures, verse, bridge and chorus distinctions and a heavy beat were used to various effect in records from the late 1940s on, Chuck Berry’s “Johnny B. Goode” is still recognizable as probably the first of what we call today “rock” records – in particular, the remarkable guitar opening riff and the hammering beat.
 The song is still ranked in the Top Ten on Rolling Stone‘s list of the “500 Greatest Songs of All Time”